arangodb/docs/3.6/oasis/deployments.md

 edit:
 provider, region, certificate locked
-DB Version, IP whitelist and configuration can be changed
+DB Version, IP allowlist and configuration can be changed

 backup:
 daily: can select days (mon-sun)